BritishBambi/ultimate-game-quiz/README.md

 ## Testing

+I have ensured that the site works across a large number of devices.
+While also using the inbuilt responsive devices on dev tools I used an Ultrawide monitor, a 1440p monitor, a OnePlus 8, and an iPhone 8 mobile device.
+I could find no issues on these devices as compared to the usual dev tools version.

+All Navigation links lead to the correct pages.
+Any link/button hovered over also has some visual feedback to the user to indicate that it is a link.

 I performed extreme testing on every interactive element of the website.
 I had to make sure that every function was working intended and couldn't be broken when certain actions are performend.
 I will detail all the interactive elements bellow and how they work.

 ### Home Page / Quiz